pnnl/gparm/README.md

 ## Installing *gparm*

 *gparm* is Perl script embodied in a single file.
 Put it wherever you want.
-In Linux, it should probably go in a bin file somewhere (e.g., /usr/local/bin or $HOME/bin).
+In Linux, it should probably go in a bin directory somewhere (e.g., /usr/local/bin or $HOME/bin).

 You will need a working Perl 5 interpreter on your machine, and may need to